 Every transition was timed and modeled, either according to exponential distributions, where possible; through uniform distributions - the time of entry of the dribbling robot into one of the field partitions; or through normal distributions - the time to a role switch after a pass occurs, represented in Figure 5.5a.
-The latter was kept in its normal parameterization, since no concurrent events can trigger in that situation, and so it can be modeled as an ordinary semi-Markovian transition.
+The latter was kept in its normal parameterization, since no concurrent events can trigger in that situation.
 The model was then reduced to an SMDP by replacing all uniform distributions with Phase-Type approximations.
 Uniform distributions can be approximated by a Generalized Erlang distribution with 3 phases (Younes and Simmons, 2004).
 In order to minimize the state space size, the same phase variable (i.e. the same state factor) was used to model all Phase-Type distributions, depending on the context.
-As discussed in Section 5.2.3, phase variables are not observable.
-Although this means that a belief state must be maintained over the set of phase variables, in order to act according to an SMDP policy (which assumes full observability), we take the most likely assignment of phase variables at each decision episode as the "true" state of the system.
-This is known as the QMDP heuristic for partially observable problems.
-In this case, the most likely assignment of phase variables depends on the time that their respective events have been enabled.
+As discussed in Section 5.2.3, phase variables are not observable, but we use the QMDP heuristic to estimate their state based on the time that their respective event has been enabled.